omaralfaqih6/breast_cancer_wisconsin/README.md

 ### Recall:
 The proportion of correctly predicted positives out of all actual positives.
 It is measured as:
-Recall = (True Positives)/(True Positives + FalseNegatives)
+Recall = (True Positives)/(True Positives + False Negatives)

 ### F1-Score:
 The harmonic mean of precision and recall.
 It balances both metrics and is especially useful when classes are imbalanced.
 It is measured as:
-F1 =  2 x (Precision x Recall)/(Precision+Recall)
+F1 =  2 x (Precision x Recall)/(Precision + Recall)

 AUROC Curve (Area under the Receiver Operating Characteristic Curve):
 Receiver Operating Characteristic Curve is a graphical representation of the diagnostic ability of a binary classifier by plotting the True Positive Rate (Recall) against the False Positive Rate (FPR = FP / (FP + TN)) at various threshold levels.
 A model that performs better than random guessing will have a curve that bows towards the top-left corner.
 AUC (Area Under the ROC Curve) is a value summarizing the entire ROC curve.
-AUC ranges from 0 to 1 and a higher AUC value reflects better model performance.
+AUC ranges from 0 to 1 and a higher AUC value reflects better model performance.²

-Reference: Geron, A. (2019).
-Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow (2nd ed.).
-O’Reilly Media.

 The subsections below describe the Python implementation and evaluation approach for each model.